Blue Tees Series 3 Max Golf Rangefinder

 You get the distance you need (very) quickly and easily.

-There weren’t extra modes that left you feeling confused about their purpose.
+There aren’t extra modes that leave you feeling confused about their purpose.
 I’ve found with some cheaper rangefinders, the original product was built as a general-purpose device.
 So it might have modes for hunting or other uses.
 Some budget companies leave those alternate modes, and all it does is confuse you and leave you wondering why the rangefinder isn’t acting the way you want it to.

-In two rounds I haven’t had any issues with it not hitting the flag, or locking onto trees behind it.
+In over a dozen rounds using the Series 3 Max, I haven’t had any issues with it not hitting the flag, or locking onto trees behind it.

-The slope mode works well, and while it’s not as advanced as the Pro XE or upcoming offerings from Precision Pro – it’s totally solid and does exactly what it says it will do.
+The slope mode works well, and while it’s not as advanced as the Pro X3, or Voice Caddie SL3 – it’s totally solid and does exactly what it says it will do.

-Related: Get 10% off the S3 with the “BREAKINGEIGHTYMAX!”
+Related: Get 10% off the Series 3 with the “BREAKINGEIGHTYMAX!”
 Blue Tees coupon code.

 Extra Features of the Series 3 Max